-What do I see in Jesus?
-Before I answer that, let me recap: what am I looking for?
-I am looking for what God is like, what life is all about.
-I am wanting to get in touch with what lies behind the universe, what makes sense of it, what ultimately matters.
-These are all God-type questions.
+Properly understood, it means that when you become 'Christian', vou join vourself to Jesus and his movement.
+This is a new beginning.
+It means openwhat life is all about.
+I am want- ther.
+This father had a son who ing to get in touch with what lies behind the universe, what makes his father's fortune which he sense of it, what ultimately matters.
+These are all God-type guestions.
 What do I see when I look at the data we have on Jesus?

 The first thing that I see is that Jesus taught that God is loving and compassionate towards all people.
 Nothing stands in the way of that love and respect for people, not their race, their religion, their sex, their age, not even if they are people who are the worst rogues under the sun.
-Nothing indicates that Jesus was blind to all these differences or naively pretended everyone was good and therefore deserved loving.
+Nothing indicates that Jesus was blind to all these differences or naively pretended everyone was good and therefore deserved lov- tive, because it broke the culing.
 On the contrary his love was honest and straight.
-He came face to face with an immoral swindler, but was not prepared to write him off.
+He came face to face with an immoral swindler, but was not prepared to sus, God does not play the write him off.
 He wrote no-one off.
 Contrary to the attitudes of many in his day, he treated women as equals, he welcomed outcasts, he valued people considered small and insignificant, including children.